-- A decision to elect surgical treatment requires an assessment of the risk and benefit to the patient and the meticulous performance of the appropriate surgical procedure.
+- The decision to have surgical treatment requires an assessment of the risk and benefit to the patient and the meticulous performance of the appropriate surgical procedure.

-- These weight loss surgical procedures (approved in the United States) are not reversible.
+- These weight loss surgical procedures are not reversible (except for the adjustable gastric band in some situations).

 - The success of weight loss surgery is dependent upon long-term lifestyle changes in diet and exercise.
-Problems may arise after surgery that may require reoperations.
+Problems may arise after surgery that may require additional surgeries.